Andaman bulbul

-The Andaman bulbul (Brachypodius fuscoflavescens) is a member of the bulbul family of passerine birds.
+The Andaman bulbul (Microtarsus fuscoflavescens) is a member of the bulbul family of passerine birds.
 It is endemic to the Andaman Islands.
 It has a mainly olive-yellow plumage and has most of the head olive.
 It feeds on small fruit and berries, but will also take insects.

 Until 2008, the Andaman bulbul was considered as a subspecies of the black-headed bulbul.